 - Making a black cat mad, by intentionally hurting it, or causing it harm is considered very bad luck.

 - Some people believe that it is bad luck for a black cat to cross your path, while others believe it is good luck to have a black cat cross your path.

-- In Italy it is believed that if a black cats sits in the bed of a sick person, death is surely to come.
+- In Italy, it is believed that if a black cat sits in the bed of a sick person, death is sure to come.

 - In Scotland, if a black cat sits on someone's porch, it is said to bring them great monetary fortune.

-- It was once believed that witches could transform into a black cat a total of 9 times.
-This is likely where the legend of black cats having 9 lives originated from.
+- It was once believed that witches could transform into a black cat a total of nine times.
+This is likely where the legend of black cats having nine lives originated from.